MTML PROGRAMS > Frontier College Independent Studies

 SERVING: Anglophone

 REGISTRATION PROCESS: Call or email the program for information.
 Then an interview assessment is done (either remotely or in person).
-A successful applicant would then be matched with either a volunteer tutor or put in a small group class.
+A successful applicant would then be matched with a volunteer tutor in a small group class or individual one to one session.

 INTAKE: The program runs from September to June with some student tutor pairs working through the summer.
 Learners are eligible for two years with the possibly of a third year.

-ELIGIBILITY: 19+ with an intellectual disability.
+ELIGIBILITY:19+ with a mild intellectual disability.
 Learner must be able to communicate verbally.
 They should have low behaviour management needs and be independent in personal care.
 Learners must be able to articulate a learning goal, participate in group discussions and desire to be in the program of their own choice.
 They must be willing to try their best, be patient and flexible, respectful and participatory.
-The learner must provide their own transportation needs.
+The learner must provide their own transportation needs..

 ACCESS: We are currently operating all of our classes and one on one tutoring sessions remotely.
 All of our registration and referral process is online.